ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 This article and all the others in this series is a building site.
 Total revamp.
 See CodeProject for the most recent released version which is very out-of-date
 :::

-This article is the second in a series on Building Blazor Database Applications.
-This article describes techniques and methods for abstracting the data and business logic layers into boilerplate library code.
+This the second article in a series on Building Blazor Database Applications.
+It describes how to build the data and business logic layers into boilerplate library code that makes deploying application specific data services simple.
 It is a total rewrite from earlier releases.

 The articles in the series are: